mrdoogees/git-training/README.md

 - rebase
 - fetch

-# Configure ssh
+# Configure ssh [cmder]

 ### Generate ssh key
-ssh-keygen -t rsa -b 4096 -C your-emails@gmail.com
+ssh-keygen -t rsa -b 4096 -C youremail@gmail.com

 Do not change the name of the file : id_rsa
-Do not change the directory : /c/User/aosih/.ssh/id_rsa Accept …
+Do not change the directory : /c/User/aosih/.ssh/id_rsa Accept . . .

 ### Check the ssh agent
 ssh-agent -s